 UniCourt collects, uses, and publishes public records and publicly available information from governmental and non-governmental sources.
 We do not distribute nonpublic information to the public.
 Examples of public records from governmental sources include the following:

 Examples of publicly available information from non-governmental sources include the following:

 UniCourt takes reasonable steps to accurately reproduce the public records and publicly available information we collect.
 However, sometimes these records may contain errors or be incomplete, inaccurate, or may not be the most currently available information.
 These records are provided "AS IS" and are provided subject to our General Disclaimer and Terms of Service.

 UniCourt uses all public records and publicly available information in a responsible manner.
-We also strive to respect privacy.
 All records in our public records databases are either obtained from the government or reputable private suppliers.
 We do not distribute nonpublic information to the public.